rumester/rumester/README.md

 # rumester

-rumester is a user-friendly bootstrapper for Roblox (+ Studio) on Linux.
+rumester is a Roblox (+ Studio) bootstrapper for Linux and Windows without drawbacks.